Marswap/flashbots-demo/README.md

         this.validatorAddress = validatorAddress;
     }

-    // Add other necessary functions here
+    // Example: A function to analyze transactions (this is highly simplified) function analyzeTransactions() {
+        // Implement logic to analyze transactions in the mempool
+        // This will depend on the specifics of the TON blockchain and its smart contract language }

+    // Example: A function to execute a MEV strategy (this is highly simplified) function executeMEVStrategy() {
+        // Implement logic to execute a MEV strategy based on the analysis
+        // This will depend on the specifics of the TON blockchain and its smart contract language }
 }
-This MEV Bot executes following tasks:

--Monitor the mempool for relevant transactions.
--Analyze these transactions to identify opportunities for MEV.
--Execute trades or other actions to extract value.
+P.S.
 This MEV bot interacts with the TON blockchain to monitor the mempool, submit transactions, and perform other necessary actions.
 This involves using the TON SDK or similar tools to communicate with the blockchain.

-P.S.
-This MEV bot smart contract was initially deployed on Goreli testnet of Ethereum blockchain.